BillRaymond/agile-in-action-podcast-repo/_posts/2021-08-24-the-scrum-war-of-2024.md

 libsynUrl: ''

 ---
 In the year 2024, an epic scrum battle was waged between the scrum masters of the great north and the Italian scrumlord, Michele Magnardini.
+Many sprints were conducted.
+Who will emerge victorious?!?